TahlonBrahic/eris/README.md

-# Haumea
+# Eris

 Filesystem-based module system for Nix

-Haumea is not related to or a replacement for NixOS modules.
+Eris is not related to or a replacement for NixOS modules.
 It is closer to the module systems of traditional programming languages, with support for file hierarchy and visibility.

-In short, haumea maps a directory of Nix files into an attribute set:
+In short, Eris maps a directory of Nix files into an attribute set:

 <table align="center">
 <thead>